bcurran3/ChocolateyPackages/utorrent/readme.md

 **BCURRAN3'S PACKAGE NOTES:**

 * This program is updated semi-frequently.
 The download URL in this package will always download the latest version.
 Versions of the proram released after this package will fail checksums.
 If you get an error installing this package please try --ignore-checksums and open a GitHub Issue requesting the package to be updated.
-* This package has been moved into the Chocolatey Core Team Respository where it will be updated automatically by AU to solve the above issue.
+* This program has a new installer that might or might not work with AutoHotKey, new package versions are yet to be determined and as time allows.

 Like my [packages](https://chocolatey.org/profiles/bcurran3)?